choreos/choreos_middleware/chef-repo/cookbooks/supermarket1/README.md

 Requirements
 ====

 Works on any platform with Java Sun SDK installed.
-All supermarkets must be installed in the end.
+Supermarkets should be started after registry and shipper.

 Usage
 ====